 Percocet is a combination narcotic painkiller containing hydrocodone and acetaminophen.
 Acetaminophen is a less potent, non-narcotic painkiller that enhances the effects of hydrocodone.
 Percocet addiction is a growing problem in the U.S. today.

 As one of the most commonly abused painkillers in America, Percocet is frequently circulated in social circles and shared among friends and family members without a legitimate prescription which can ultimately lead to Percocet addiction.
 Below are some interesting facts about this substance that you should know.

 Why is Percocet Addictive?

-The euphoria associated with Percocet can be a double-edged sword, as it is a side effect of the drug’s ability to dull the brain’s perception of pain, but it is also what reinforces the repeated use of the drug.
-When Percocet is repeatedly used, the brain builds a tolerance to the drug.
-Tolerance is defined as the act or capacity of enduring, which is to say that the brain adapts to endure the effects of the drug.
+The euphoria associated with Percocet can be a double-edged sword, as it is a side effect of the drug’s ability to dull the brain’s perception of chronic pain, but it is also what reinforces the repeated use of the drug.
+Repeated use of Percocet creates a tolerance to the drug.
+Tolerance is the act or capacity of enduring, which is to say that the brain adapts to endure the effects of the drug.
 An example of this is the difference between how Percocet may affect a first time user and how it affects the same individual after multiple days of the same dosage.

 The first time use of Percocet may produce effects such as:

 - Muscle weakness